 Patients with amblyopia often have trouble with depth perception and clumsiness.
 They cannot see 3D images.
 Reading can be difficult.

-The first line of treatment for patients with amblyopia is prescription of glasses or contact lenses.
-Treatment of amblyopia can also include vision therapy, eye patching, eye drops, prism glasses, refractive surgery, or a combination of those options.
+There are several different treatment options for amblyopia, and the specific treatment protocol will vary depending on the individual patient’s need.
+The first line of treatment for patients with amblyopia is a prescription of glasses or contact lenses.
+Treatment of amblyopia can also include vision therapy, eye patching, eye drops, prism glasses, surgery, or a combination of those options.